-British Empire Medal (BEM) rewarded to Sonia Parnell
+British Empire Medal (BEM) rewarded to Sonia (Parnell) Thompson.

-We wanted to give a massive congratulations to Sonia Parnell who last week received her British Empire Medal (BEM).
+We wanted to give a massive congratulations to Sonia (Parnell)Thompson who received her British Empire Medal (BEM).

 Sonia prides herself in teamwork, and excellent leadership with a hands-on approach to managerial work.
 Even with the teams vast expanse of community contribution, Sonia and the team are still working hard to reach a wider community and provide outstanding services not only across Birmingham but also the United Kingdom.

 Working with Department of Health, Department of Work and Pensions and Birmingham City Council, Sonia has been able to spread her expertise in health and social care.
 With attendees from Chicago, Hamburg and across the West Midlands, Sonia has been able to educate and share her story with a wide audience with the intention of helping more and more people to provide an outstanding quality of care and life for everyone.